Onam: Onam Sadya

 The Onam sadya (feast) is another indispensable part of Onam, and almost every Keralite either makes or attends one.
 The Onasadya reflects the spirit of the season and is traditionally made with seasonal vegetables such as yam, cucumber, ash gourd and so on.
 The feast is served on plantain leaves and consists of nine courses, but may include over two dozen dishes, including (but not limited to): Chips (especially Banana chips), Sharkaraveratti (Fried pieces of banana coated with jaggery), Pappadam, various vegetable and soups such as Injipuli (also called PuliInji), Thoran, Mezhukkupuratti, Kaalan, Olan, Avial, Sambhar, Dal served along with a small quantity of ghee, Erisheri, Molosyam, Rasam, Puliseri (also referred to as Velutha curry), Kichadi (not to be confused with Khichdi) and Pachadi (its sweet variant), Moru (buttermilk or curd mixed with water), Pickles both sweet and sour, and coconut chutney.
-The feast ends with a series of dessert called Payasam (a sweet dish made of milk, sugar, jaggery, and other traditional Indian savories) eaten either straight or mixed with ripe small plantain.
+The feast ends with a series of dessert called Payasam (a sweet dish made of milk, sugar, jaggery, and other traditional Indian savouries) eaten either straight or mixed with ripe small plantain.
 The curries are served with rice, usually the 'Kerala Matta' parboiled rice preferred in Kerala.

 In hotels and temples, the number of curries and dishes may go up to 30.
 The importance of the feast to Kerala's Onam celebration culture is captured in the famous Malayalam proverb "Kaanam Vittum Onam Unnanam" which means "One must have the Onam lunch even by selling one's property if need be."
 The Travancore-style Onasadya is renowned to be the most disciplined and tradition-bound.

 The Kurichians tribe of Parambikkulam celebrate Onam as a festival for eating new grains.
-Just before Onam, they go for a community hunt and the games bagged during the hunt are distributed among participants and consumed in family feasts.
+Just before Onam, they go for a community hunt and the game bagged during the hunt are distributed among participants and consumed in family feasts.
 The feasts are held on Uthradam and Thiruvonam.
 Their feast also include fish and meat.